Bahrain at a Glance

 Bahrain: Visa Information

-If you plan on working for a Bahraini or a foreign company in Bahrain, your employer will need to arrange for a valid Work Visa prior to your arrival.
-This means they need to get a Non-Objection Certificate from the Bahrain Immigration Bureau, provide a copy of your work contract and issue a sponsorship letter stating the particulars of the work contract and the employee’s personal details.
-In addition, you need to submit the following documentation: your valid passport, one additional passport photograph, and a recent health certificate (incl.
-HIV test) from an authorized doctor or hospital.
+If you plan on working in Bahrain, your employer will need to arrange a valid Work Visa prior to your arrival.
+This means they need to get a Non-Objection Certificate from the Bahrain Immigration Bureau.
+To do so, you will need to provide them with the following documents:

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.